-Students will learn about each of the world's regions and particular nation-states within each region.
-Regions and nation-states will be compared with one another and with the U.S.A.
+Students will learn about six of the world's regions and particular nation-states within those regions, in comparison to one other and to the USA.
 Historical and geographical factors will be examined to determine their effects on the contemporary political, economic and social patterns that exist in each of the regions.
-Further problems and the prospects for political and economic development in each region will also be analyzed.
-No prerequisite.
+Future problems and prospects for each region will also be explored.

 An interdisciplinary course which explores contemporary global issues.
 It surveys themes related to social, political, economic, and cultural processes; global linkages/interdependencies; and power relations that connect individuals, communities, groups, states, and regions across the globe.
 It examines the values and visions emerging from regional perspectives that lead to conflict and/or cooperation in the international system.
 It contrasts the increasingly complex problems faced by different regions with the growing integration of the global economy.
 Open to all interested students.
 Required course for all students pursuing the International Studies Concentration.
 Not open to students who have taken SOC 214.

 This course will cover three aspects of the relationship between Native American peoples and the U.S. government.
 The first includes a sample of Native American governance and law that existed prior to European settlement, its later influence on the U.S. founding, and its rebirth.
 The second part of the course will examine U.S. government policies toward native tribes from 1790 to the present.
 Treaties, acts and court decisions that reflect these policies will be analyzed.
 The last third of the course will include a discussion of contemporary issues and conflicts between and among various Native American tribes and the U.S. government.
 These contemporary topics will include: land claims, land use, gambling, poverty, religious freedom, and social and environmental policies.